 - 4. Click in the Name field and enter a unique name of up to 64 characters, excluding spaces. - 5.
 Click in the Description field and enter a short phrase that describes the purpose of the attribute editor. - 6.
-Fill in one of the following fields: - XML in file: If you have an xml file with the appropriate XML code for this attribute editor, either enter the name of the file or click the Browse button and select the file. - XML field: Enter the XML attribute editor code directly into this field.
-You can cut and paste the appropriate sample code from the sample text files provided in the Samples subdirectory of the installation directory.

-7. Edit the code as needed.
+Click in the XML field.
+Either cut and paste the appropriate sample XML attribute editor code from the HTML version of this guide or from the sample text files provided in the Samples subdirectory of the installation directory. - 7.
+Edit the code as needed.
 For example, if you are creating a CHECKBOXES or a RADIOBUTTONS attribute editor, you must provide names for the check boxes or radio buttons.
 If you are creating a PULLDOWN attribute editor, you must provide the values for the drop-down list.

-See "The Attribute Editor Asset" on page 359 for more information about coding the attribute editor.
+See "The Attribute Editor Asset" on page 355 for more information about coding the attribute editor.